 Speaking of insurance, it’s a smart move to keep an inventory of all the belongings in your home safely tucked away in your safe deposit box.
-Should disaster ever strike, the home inventory will be invaluable when it comes to filing insurance claims.
-And, of course, a home inventory kept at home won’t do you much good if the house burns down or gets flattened by a tornado.
+Should disaster ever strike, the home inventory will be invaluable when it comes to filing, say, hurricane insurance claims after a storm.
+And, of course, a home inventory kept at home won’t do you much good if the house burns down, floods or gets flattened by a tornado.

-Another tip: Supplement your written inventory with visuals — the more detail the better.
+Another tip (and here's where a thumb drive comes in handy): Supplement your written inventory with visuals — the more detail the better.
 Include photos and videos.
 As the saying goes, “a picture is worth a thousand words.”

-If you ever bought real estate, you’re familiar with the piles of paperwork that accompany the transaction.
+Anyone who's purchased real estate is familiar with the piles of paperwork that accompany the transaction.
 In general, it’s a good idea to keep these documents as long as you own the property and even beyond when you sell, though in truth you might never need any of them.
 But in the event you ever do, having the peace of mind that many years later you can track down a needed document in your safe deposit box is worth it.

 If you lose your car title you will have to visit your state’s department of motor vehicles (and that might require an appointment).
 There will be paperwork, a fee and perhaps a long wait time for your number to be called.
 If there are no liens and no changes to the title, you might be able to order a replacement copy online.

-What’s that mean for you?
-If you’ve been a part of this great resettlement and bought a new home and moved during the pandemic, you want that value to hold on.
-And even if you bought a home 20 years ago, what it’s worth today could be extraordinary, and when you sell your home, you don’t want to pay capital gains taxes.
+If you bought a home 20 years ago, what it’s worth today could be extraordinary, and when you sell your home, you don’t want to pay capital gains taxes.
 To cover that spread of what you paid for your house and its value today, it’s important you factor in all the home improvements you made over the years — new kitchen, turning the garage into a home office, building out your basement, getting a new garage door, etc. — and store those records in your safe deposit box.
 That means receipts, designs, tile samples perhaps, and a breakdown of all costs.

 And the proof of the cost of those improvements?
 It’s sitting in your safe deposit box if you need to show tax authorities.